ampretia/composer-developer-cookbook/README.md

 # composer-developer-cookbook

-This is a repo that contains helpful utilities, getting started samples, and snipets for when working with Hyperledger Composer.
-This is not a replacement for the official samples, rather a handy "toolbox" to rummage in quickly.
+This is a repo that contains helpful utilities, getting started samples, and scripts for when working with Hyperledger Composer.

-You may wish to run this in
+Target audience here is for developers.

+*QUICK START* - change to the quick-start directory, and use the `ISSUE_THESE_COMMANDS.sh` to get a local setup going quickly.
+Use the `CLEANUP.sh` script to, unsurprisingly cleanup.
+This quick start installs all Composer cli and dev playground locally in that directo

+*What do I need?*

+- Clone this repo
+- If you don't want to install or have already node.js, docker etc. a quick way of getting a suitable VM setup for devleopmnet is using VirutalBox and Vagrant

 https://github.com/jt-nti/composer-devenv

 ## Contents

-- *apps* Sample applications
+- *components* Sample code, runnable in their own right but most useful as a component pulled in to other apps
-- *networks* Quick network definitions to use
+- *networks* Some sample network definitions to use
-- *scripts* useful script reference to get working
+- *scripts* useful script references to get working, eg to Start farbic
--
+- *quick-start*  The super quick start
+- *test-area* A good place to experiment with applications
+- *configs* Pre-established configurations JSON files